ngsanogo/keneyapp/README.md

 ## 👥 Demo Accounts

+When `ENABLE_BOOTSTRAP_ADMIN=True` (default for local/test), KeneyApp provisions a default tenant and administrators so you can log in immediately.
+Update or disable these credentials for production deployments.

 After running the initialization script, you can log in with these demo accounts:

 | Role | Username | Password |